jeduardosleite/sql_basic_6/README.md

 ### **Lesson 6**

-In this module i practiced basci functions of tables junctions.
+In this module i practiced basic functions of tables junctions.
 - ***UNION***
 - Junctions ***INNER*** and ***CROSS***
 - Junctions ***LEFT*** and ***RIGHT***